number571/hidden-lake/cmd/hlf/README.md

 ## Example

-The example will involve two nodes `node1_hlf, node2_hlf` and three repeaters `middle_hlt_1, middle_hlt_2, middle_hlt3_`.
+The example will involve two nodes `node1_hlf, node2_hlf` and three repeaters `middle_hla_tcp_1, middle_hla_tcp_2, middle_hla_tcp_3`.
 Both nodes are a combination of HLS and HLF, where HLF plays the role of an application and services (as shown in `Figure 3` of the HLS readme).
 The three remaining nodes are used only for the successful connection of the two main nodes.
-In other words, HLT nodes are traffic relay nodes.
+In other words, `HLA=tcp` nodes are traffic relay nodes.

 Build and run nodes
 ```bash